Customer Retention Examples, Part 1

-If you’re looking for ways to increase sales, here are four ideas that can increase sales from your existing customers.
-Sales from existing customers are much more profitable than sales from new customers and we’ll show you why in this article.
+Use these customer retention examples to increase sales.
+Here are four custom retention examples that can increase sales from your existing customers.
+Sales from existing customers are much more profitable than sales from new customers.
+We’ll show you why in this article.

 Marketing to new customers is important to grow your business, however, it’s just as important to retain existing customers to grow your sales, and impact the bottom line.

 (Also see our next article, Database Marketing Part 2 on lifetime value)

 Customer retention definition

 Customer retention is the process to reduce the number of customer defections.
 These defections are also known as the customer churn rate.
 These customer retention examples reduce customer defections or churn.

 Customer retention examples: Real results in eCommerce

 We did a project for a client where we changed customer retention rates.
 In this scenario the business was growing at 15% already.
 At a 15% annual growth rate, after three years the compounded growth would be 32%.
 Try it yourself: for example, take sales of $800,000/year, add 15% for Year 2, and add another 15% for Year 3 = $1.058 million, and that’s 32.3% higher than $800,000.